Ploaj/SSBHLib/README.md

 `MatLab.exe <input> [output]`

 # Building
-Compile in Visual Studio 2019 or later on Windows.
-Requires .NET Framework 4.6.1.
+Compile in Visual Studio 2019 or later.
+Requires .NET Core 3.1.
+Cross Mod GUI and Cross Mod require Windows specific components.
+SSBHLib itself and the other CLI programs will work on any platform supporting .Net Core.